History of the Jews in Dęblin and Irena during World War II: Ghetto

 In late 1941, non-Jewish Poles were banned from entering the ghetto, resulting in waste piling up and typhus and dysentery epidemics.
 The sick were treated at a thirty-bed hospital run by Isaar Kawa, a doctor from Konin; with the help of non-Jewish doctors, medicines were imported from Warsaw.
-Simultaneously, new restrictions were imposed by the Germans: the use of stoves was banned, winter clothing confiscated, and fuel imports forbidden.
+Simultaneously, the Germans imposed new restrictions: the use of stoves was banned, winter clothing was confiscated, and fuel imports were forbidden.
 More Jews began to leave the ghetto to obtain essentials, resulting in twenty young women being discovered outside the ghetto and killed.
-Because conditions were better in Lublin District than in Warsaw, some Jews fled to towns there including Irena; twenty Jews were executed for being unregistered refugees.
+Because conditions were better in the Lublin District than in Warsaw, some Jews fled to towns there, including Irena; twenty Jews were executed for being unregistered refugees.
 The Judenrat's leadership was altered again as Drayfish was executed, accused of filing complaints with the Puławy County administration; he was replaced by the businessman Yisrael Weinberg.

 In March 1941, 3,750 Jews lived in the ghetto, including 565 who were not from the area.
 These consisted mainly of Jews expelled from Puławy and the German-annexed Reichsgau Wartheland, as well as some Jews who had come to live with relatives to avoid being trapped in the Warsaw Ghetto.
 Overcrowding was severe; there were 7–15 people per room.
 More Jews arrived in May 1941: 1,000 from the ghettos at Warsaw, Częstochowa, and Opole, although they were not housed in the ghetto but at work sites in the area.
 On 13 and 14 May 1942, two transports totalling 2,042 Slovak Jews arrived from Prešov.
 Although they brought food with them, they were unused to the harsh conditions and many died of typhus due to the poor sanitation.
 More than 2,000 Jews were brought to Irena from nearby towns, having survived the liquidation of their communities because they had been selected to work.
 These included 300 people from Ryki, 300 from Gniewoszów and Zwoleń, and a group from Stężyca.
 Other Jews had entered the ghetto after escaping roundups in Baranów, Ryki, Gniewoszów, and Adamów (from early October).
 In August, 5,800 Jews were reported to be living in the ghetto, of whom only 1,800 were from Dęblin.